 and Guided Walks on the Settle-Carlisle Line (the ones we've done have been excellent)

-Among the nearest Lake District towns, Keswick is less crowded than Windermere or Bowness and has lots to do.
+The easiest to reach of the Lake District towns, Keswick is less crowded than Windermere or Bowness and has lots to do.
 There are several good quality indoor attractions to interest people of all tastes and ages.
 Lakeside access and parking at Theatre by the Lake.
 Good outdoor shops.
 45 mins by car.

-Our itinerary for a right good day out in Yorkshire - with plenty of indoor options in Hawes and lovely scenery all the way.
+Our itinerary for a right good day out in Yorkshire - plenty of indoor options in Hawes and Sedbergh and lovely scenery all the way.
 Head to Hawes via the spectacular Tommy Road over to Mallerstang and stop at Pendragon Castle.
 Turn right here and travel up the lovely Mallerstang valley until you reach the Moorcock Inn.
 Turn left here to Hawes where you'll find lots to see in this bustling little market town (make time for cheese tasting at the Wensleydale Creamery).
-On the way back, take the alternative route home by continuing straight on at the Moorcock Inn along scenic Garsdale.
+On the way back, take an alternative route home by continuing straight on at the Moorcock Inn down scenic Garsdale.
 Visit Far Field Mill in time for tea before arriving at Sedbergh.
-From Sedbergh, take the Kirkby Stephen road home (A684) and turn left at the Fat Lamb for Ravenstonedale.
+From Sedbergh, take the Kirkby Stephen road home (A684), turning left at the Fat Lamb for Ravenstonedale.

 INTO the OUTSIDE (based nearby at Tebay and run by some lovely people) offers: Guided Walks, Ghyll Scrambling, Wild Swimming, Rock Climbing, Mountain Biking, Canoeing & Kayaking as well as overnight island stays in hammocks and mountain challenges ranging from 12hrs to 5 days.
 You can also design your own 'combo' where you can fit in two adventures into one day!